Super $q$-Howe duality and web categories: Introduction

-In~\cite{rt} the situation of \textit{symmetric quantum Howe duality} (for short, symmetric $q$-Howe duality) was studied\footnote{In fact, the observations made in the paper~\cite{rt} were one of the main motivations to start this project and are used throughout the present paper in many ways.}.
-That is, there is an analogue of~\eqref{eq-intro} where $\Repe{N}$ is replaced by $\Reps{N}$, the full subcategory $\Uun$-modules tensor generated by the \textit{symmetric powers} $\Sym_q^l\C_q^N$ for $l\in\Z_{\geq 0}$.
-Moreover, $\Sp{N}{g}$ is replaced by $\Sp{N}{r}$ which can be recovered from our diagrammatic presentation by considering purely red webs.
-Again, it remained to study the kernel of the corresponding functor $\Phi_{\mathrm{sym}}^{m}$ and this was successfully done in~\cite{rt} for $N=2$.
-In this case, the kernel of $\Phi_{\mathrm{sym}}^{m}$ is generated by killing $\glm$-weights with negative entries and one additional \textit{dumbbell relation}, which encodes the $\Reps{2}$ relation $\C_q^2\otimes \C_q^2\cong \C_q\oplus \Sym_q^2\C_q^2$.
-A direct generalization for $N>2$ would require even more extra relations, besides killing $\glm$-weights.
+Rose and the first-named author \cite{rt} studied the situation of \textit{symmetric quantum Howe duality} (for short, symmetric $q$-Howe duality) was studied\footnote{In fact, the observations made in the paper \cite{rt} were one of the main motivations to start this project.}.
+That is, there is an analogue of \eqref{eq-intro} where $\Repe{N}$ is replaced by $\Reps{N}$, the full subcategory of $\Uun$-modules tensor generated by the \textit{symmetric powers} $\Sym_q^l\C_q^N$ for $l\in\Z_{\geq 0}$.
+In the $N=2$ case, the kernel of $\Phi_{\mathrm{sym}}^{m}$ is generated by killing $\glm$-weights with negative entries and one additional \textit{dumbbell relation}, which encodes the relation $\C_q^2\otimes \C_q^2\cong \C_q\oplus \Sym_q^2\C_q^2$ in $\Reps{2}$.
+A direct generalization for $N>2$ would require additional complicated relations besides killing $\glm$-weights.